jdortiz/rust-jobs/Design.md

 of the job (that I explain below) and the child process while in progress (Option).

-The `Status` type is an enum with associated values that has four
+The `JobStatus` type is an enum with associated values that has four
-variants: `Pending` (not yet started), `Invalid` (when it couldn't be executed), `InProgress`, and `Done`.
+variants: `InProgress`, `Stopped` (on user request), and `Done`.
 The last variant will have the exit status value of the process.

 The job will be created using the `new` static function of the `Job` type as it is customary in Rust.
+The command will be launched when the `Job` is created with the `Job::new()` function.
+Having done so in a separate method would to allow to create jobs that can be executed later, in order to enable some kind of scheduling mechanism or even queues.
+We have decided to take the simpler approach here.

 I have considered the option to make `Job` implement the `Executable` trait that would abstracts the execution capabilities of a type.
 It would make a lot of sense if would considering other other things that could be executed by the server, e.g. database jobs, but it seems unnecessary at this moment.

-I have decided that `Job`s shouldn't execute themselves when created.
-I or else they would make the ability to stop themselves much harder.

-I have been considering launching the command when the `Job` is created with the `Job::new()` function, but I have decided against it.
-I believe it is a better idea to allow to create jobs that can be executed later, in order to enable some kind of scheduling mechanism or even queues.

-Finally, in order to spawn a command, I will be using the Tokio version of `std::process::Command`, because I want it to be asynchronous.
+In order to spawn a command, I will be using the Tokio version of `std::process::Command`, because I want it to be asynchronous.
+The instance of `tokio::process::Child` will be stored in the `Job`, so it can be killed on user request.

+Finally, I will redirect the stdout and the stderr of the command to a file called `<job_uuid>.text`.
+This will be preserved as the output of that `Job`.

 ## Worker-api ##